conradbzura/cicd/README.md

 ```

 As you tweak the workflow to suit your own needs, be sure to merge them into your fork for safe-keeping.
 Feel free to submit a pull request to this repo with any changes you feel others might find useful.

+### GitHub Repo Configuration

+You can verify that the required secrets are accessible to the workflow by manually triggering the [`Validate repository`](workflows/validate-repo.yaml) workflow via GitHub Actions.
+Note that this check does not verify `MY_TOKEN` permissions.
+Read on for more information regarding required permissions.

+#### `MY_TOKEN`

+The `MY_TOKEN` secret should be set to a personal access token with the following permissions:

+`contents: write`
+- Used in workflows like sync-branches.yaml, publish-release.yaml, and cut-release.yaml to push changes, create tags, and manage branches.

+`pull-requests: write`
+- Required in sync-branches.yaml and cut-release.yaml to create and merge pull requests programmatically.

+Recommended Scope for `MY_TOKEN`
+When creating the personal access token, ensure it has the following scopes:

+- `repo`: Full control of private repositories (for pushing changes, creating branches, and managing pull requests).

+- `workflow`: To trigger and interact with GitHub Actions workflows.

+#### `PYPI_TOKEN`

+The `PYPI_TOKEN` should be set to the PyPI authentication token used to access your PyPI project.